The Year of Four

 Now Phoebe’s lessons about Shaper’s enemies and spycraft take on great importance as a menace stalks the campus, with Phoebe as its target.
 Meanwhile, what began as an unlikely relationship with Colten, quickly morphs into heartache when she suspects that something sinister lurks beneath this movie star’s glitter and fame.
 Suddenly, Phoebe’s caught in a mesh of lies, betrayals, and danger where she doesn’t know who to trust, and needs to rely on herself—and her secret power—to get to the truth and to stay alive.

-At first I was a little skeptical.
+At first, I was a little skeptical.
 Honestly, didn’t know what to expect of this series.
 But hey.
 It was definitely a page-turner.
 I loved the fresh view of vampire-like characters.
 The protagonist was fumbling a little on occasions, but it’s okay.
 Nobody’s perfect and perhaps this makes a story more real.
-The characters and a worldbuilding was cool, so if you like a fantasy and edge-of-your-seat suspense, then this book is for you.
+The characters and worldbuilding were cool, so if you like fantasy and edge-of-your-seat suspense, then this book is for you.

 The Blood of Kings

 According to the press, Phoebe Pope and teen movie star Colten Chase are no longer an item—which is just how the happy new couple like it.
 And yet there’s trouble in paradise . . .

 Phoebe is haunted by dreams that show her things she can’t possibly know about—including a pact between Colten and a wanted assassin.
 In the daylight, she struggles to keep a newly emerging power hidden, even as her hands itch to wield it.